Successfully manage your local SEO

 Meta descriptions do not directly affect your website ranking in Google, but they will affect the relevancy of your website for certain keywords consumers might use.
 Now is a good time to review your meta description to see how it can be better focused for your local market.
 The addition of character spaces may be beneficial if you need the room.

-4. Encourage Customers to Leave Reviews
+4. Encourage customers to leave reviews

 One survey found that 97% of consumers read online reviews for local businesses.
 With a statistic that high, it’s crucial that you develop a strong review system for your business.
 Small businesses must take an active role in soliciting reviews for their businesses.
 Google, Yelp, Angie’s List, and Facebook are all important platforms for garnering reviews.